International Market Place, Oahu

 The International Marketplace is what I call a mish mosh of stalls, carts and shops.
 You can find anything here from local crafts, clothing, jewelry and souvenirs.
-The prices here are quite reasonable and it's a good place to grab some of those souvenirs for the people back home.
+The prices here vary with the shops in the front usually being more expensive while the shops in the back are more reasonable.
+This is a good place to grab some of those souvenirs for the people back home.
 The vendors are very friendly and not pushy; which appeals to me greatly.
+Our last trip to the markeptplace in 2013; we bought some personalized Christmas ornaments, a few sundresses, some tee shirts and some hair flowers.

 In the center of the marketplace is a huge Banyan tree; supposedly over 100 years old.
 It is surrounded by a waterfall and pond filled with brightly colored fish.